koii-network/docs/develop/write-a-koii-task/task-development-guide/key-concepts.md

 ## How do tasks run?

-In the next steps of this tutorial, you'll learn how to create a task and run it on the Koii Network.
-But first, let's take a look at how tasks run on the Koii Network.
+In the next steps of this tutorial, you'll learn how to create a task and run it on the Koii network.
+But first, let's take a look at how tasks run on Koii.

 When your task runs on Koii nodes, it will have access to three types of data: